gSchool/js-basic-training/markdown/basic_use_of_functions.md

 **In order to call a function (assuming it has been defined), add opening and closing parenthesis `()` to its name or definition (more on definitions later).
 If you wish to pass in any arguments, put them inside the parenthesis, separating them by a comma `,` if there are more than one.**

-We have already seen this a number of times, but now you have a formal defintion.
+We have already seen this a number of times, but now you have a formal definition.

 To explore this we will call some functions that are already defined for us any place where me might run JavaScript code.
 These functions are called **built-in** functions, of which there are many.